Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 {{< image "ssh_into_docker_container/ssh_into host_and_exec_into_docker.webp" "SSH into Host and Exec into Docker" >}}

 **Diagram flow Summary**
-  - Pinggy tunnel allows the user to access the host (Mac).
+  - Pinggy tunnel allows the user to access the host.
   - Authentication is handled by the SSH server on the host, granting user access.
   - Once authenticated, Docker commands (like `docker exec`) can be used to open a terminal session in the running Docker container.